coolbnjmn/image_to_price/README.md

 - Use updated Vision API syntax
 - Use credential file instead of saving full credentials to python file

+This is a simple script that leverages Google's Cloud Vision API to take images and reverse image search them, crawling the returned URLs to extract price information.
+Currently, two types of eBay pages (collection of results, individual item) are supported by the crawler, creating a CSV with the average price per input image.

+This is currently formatted to receive an input PDF of images, which are in my personal use case coming from ScanSnap, where trading cards are being scanned to be catalogued and valued.

 #### Installation